About this day

 Comparing and linking texts across genre and time Julia Geddes, Examiner, teacher, textbook author

-Julia Geddes will draw on the set drama and poetry texts to suggest connections across genre and time.
-She will consider how far ideas of tragedy are subject to change, drawing on a range of critical interpretations.
-There will be a particular focus on Miller and Keats in this session.
+Julia Geddes will draw on the set drama and poetry texts to suggest connections across genre and time and consider how ideas of tragedy are subject to change.
+There will be a particular focus on Miller and Keats.

 About Julia Geddes